-Sodium Laureth Sulphate (SLES) is a common surfactant used in many personal care and consumer products, usually as a ÔgentlerÕ alternative to the skin irritating sodium lauryl sulphatei.
+Sodium Laureth Sulphate (SLES) is a common surfactant used in many personal care and consumer products, usually as a 'gentler' alternative to the skin irritating sodium lauryl sulphatei.
 However it can still trigger skin and eye irritationii and has been shown to produce skin changes in mice, whilst also interfering with natural skin enzymesiii.
-SLES is an ÔethoxylatedÕ product, meaning it has been processed with ethylene oxide.
-The consequence of this is that there is a chance the final product is contaminated with 1,4-dioxane, which is a known carcinogenvi.
+SLES is an 'ethoxylated' product, meaning it has been processed with ethylene oxide, and has therefore potentially been contaminated with 1,4-dioxane, which is a known carcinogenvi.

 ii) SLES MSDS Chemtrade International

 iv) Influence of cleansing on stratum corneum tryptic enzyme in human skin.